-X-Files New Season Filming: Can We Hope For Another Awesome Season From Mulder and Scully?
+‘X-Files’ New Season Filming: Can We Hope For Another Awesome Season From Mulder And Scully?

 During its heyday in the 90s, X-Files had an enormous following of viewers who believed that “the truth is out there.”
 The intervening years and the mediocre movies notwithstanding, many of these same people – not to mention their children – were ecstatic when Fox and Chris Carter managed to revive the X-Files series last year.

-And while the new incarnation of the X-Files didn’t garner the kind of massive ratings it enjoyed 20 years ago, it was still one of the highest rank shows on Fox.
+And while the new incarnation of the X-Files didn’t garner the kind of massive ratings it enjoyed 20 years ago, it was still one of the highest ranked shows on Fox.
 For Duchovny, the real challenge lay in trying to reinterpret a character and how he might have changed – if any – since we last saw him.
-As Duchovny put it:

 [Featured Image by Fox]